tilezen/scoville/README.md

 * `info`: Prints size and item count information about an MVT tile.
 * `proxy`: Serves a treemap visualisation of tiles on a local HTTP server.
 * `percentiles`: Calculate the percentile tile sizes for a set of MVT tiles.
+* `heatmap`: Serves a heatmap visualisation of tile sizes on a local HTTP server.

 ### Info command ###